In the oil and natural gas industry, methane is released when natural gas is flared or vented.

-Methane is emitted from a number of human and natural sources, not just from the energy sector.
-These include:
+Methane is a greenhouse gas that is emitted from a number of human and natural sources, including:

 - Extraction industries such as oil and natural gas development and coal mining